Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Incorporating the stability constraint

 We give the proof in Appendix~\ref{app:proof-stable}.
 To ensure that the inequality~\eqref{eq:stability_final} holds, in principle we need to tune $\delta$ for different $G$ and $G'$.
 However, in our experiments we simply take $\delta$ as a hyperparameter designated before actual training.

 Finally, we discuss practical implementations of OGE-Aug.
-While presenting the universality result (Proposition~\ref{prop:construction}), we have assumed that $f_p$ ($p=1,2,\ldots$) can universally represent all $O(p)$-invariant and permutation-equivariant functions on point sets embedded in $\mathbb{R}^p$.
+While presenting the universality result (Proposition~\ref{prop:construction}), we have assumed that $f_p$ ($p=1,2,\ldots$) is an $O(p)$-invariant universal representation function.
 This universality requirement is inherited to OGE-Aug (Definition~\ref{def:oge-aug}).
 Namely, we still require that $f$ is an $O(n)$-invariant universal representation.
-We now point out that such universality requirement, despite producing maximally expressive networks in theory, can be impractical to implement.
-First, with $f$ being universal, the resulting network architecture has a typical complexity of $n\exp(\tilde{O}(n))$ which is generally unacceptable.
-Moreover, insisting on the universality of $f$ can be harmful to the stability of OGE-Aug, since a more expressive $f$ might result in a larger Lipschitz constant $J_f$.
+We now point out that such requirement, despite producing maximally expressive networks in theory, can be impractical to implement.
+A straightforward reason is that with $f$ being universal, the resulting network architecture has a typical complexity of $n\exp(\tilde{O}(n))$ which is generally unacceptable.
+Additionally, insisting on the universality of $f$ can be harmful to the stability of OGE-Aug, since a more expressive $f$ might result in a larger Lipschitz constant $J_f$.
 Therefore, in our actual implementation of OGE-Aug, we no longer require $f$ to be universal.
 Instead, we adopt as $f$ a Cartesian tensor based point cloud network~\citep{finkelshtein2022simple} with Cartesian tensors up to the second order used.
 We include more experimental details, as well as a complexity analysis for our implementation, in Appendix~\ref{Sec:appendix_experiment}.